blabambs/blabambs.github.io/README.md

 # Blubombs official website
-Hello! im Ade, and welcome to my website
+Hello! im Ade, and welcome to my website.

-gimme some idea for this website on discord.gg/9cD4Y2qVhH (Official discord server)
+Gimme some idea for this website on discord.gg/9cD4Y2qVhH (Official discord server).

-# 3DMM Movies